 Weight and Portability

-Electric scooters come in a range of weights, with some designed to be more portable and lightweight for travel and convenience.
+It come in a range of weights, with some designed to be more portable and lightweight for travel on public transport and convenience.

 The most portable electric scooters will fold down to make them easier to transport and store.
 Most electric scooter models will have a folding mechanism built into the stem, and some may allow for handlebar folding also.